 - Percentage – Display the final result of the quiz as a percentage.

-- Category – Create a quiz with multiple possible results categories, like a personality quiz.
+- Category – Create a quiz with multiple possible result categories, such as a personality quiz.

-- Survey – Make a survey type quiz; participants don’t receive any specific results.
+- Survey – Make a survey or questionnaire-type quiz where participants don’t receive any specific results.

-For this tutorial, we’ll click on the Number option to select it, and hit the Continue button.
+For this guide, we will click on the ‘Number’ option to select it and hit the ‘Continue’ button.

-Thrive Quiz Builder comes with multiple pre-designed templates to help you quickly create a beautiful-looking quiz.
-These templates include a splash page, Q & A page, opt-in gate, and a results page.
+Thrive Quiz Builder comes with multiple pre-designed templates to help you quickly create a beautiful and professional-looking quiz.
+These templates are a great head start because they include designs for every part of your quiz:

-Once you have picked a quiz style, you’ll be directed to the next step, which is to create the questions and answers for your quiz.
+After picking a quiz style, you’ll be be ready to create the questions and answers for your quiz.

-To do that, click on the Manage button in the ‘Questions’ section.
+To start, click on the ‘Manage’ button in the ‘Questions’ section.

 This will take you to Thrive’s Live Questions Editor.

-A popup window will now appear where you can select the question type.
+A popup will now appear where you can select the question type.
 You can choose from:

 - Multiple choice with buttons